 The Company subsequently signed an option agreement with local concession holders to acquire the rights to the 500 hectare Don Jose concession that surrounds the 300 hectare Don Benja concession, bringing the Company's holdings at Plata Verde to 800 hectares.
 The Don Jose concession has no exploration history and covers the same prospective rocks that host the Plata Verde silver mineralization.
 The Company has conducted limited prospecting and stream sediment geochemistry at Don Jose.
-Within the property there are several highly anomalous silver values in stream sediment sampling that the Company will prioritize for exploration.

 When the Company's geologists discovered Plata Verde Project, the property was accessed by a strenuous 4 to 6 hour hike and all supplies and samples for subsequent exploration programs were transported by mules.
-A local landowner has since constructed 4x4 road access to the property and has allowed the Company to use the road.
-The Company is currently negotiating a long term legal access right that will allow it to use the road for future exploration and drilling programs.
+A local landowner has since constructed 4x4 road access to the property and has signed an agreement providing the Company with legal right of way and use of the road to access the property.

-At Plata Verde, the Company's geologists re-discovered an undocumented large scale underground bulk mining operation where in the late 1800's, historic miners hand excavated an extensive series of anastomosing caverns, producing silver bars at an associated smelter operation.
+At Plata Verde, the Company's geologists re-discovered a large scale underground bulk mining operation where in the late 1800's, historic miners hand excavated an extensive series of anastomosing caverns, producing silver bars at an associated smelter operation.
 The project was un-explored since the historic miners ceased their operations.
 Initial phases of rock chip sampling by the Company returned widespread silver mineralization between 5 and 1,070 g/t Ag over a large area within the historic mines.